All Episodes

 Sarah Carter has up on Hannity.com now.

-Treasure Trove of Documents tying Russia to Uranium One validates the FBI informant.
+Treasure Trove of documents tying Russia to Uranium One validates the FBI informant.

-This is now gonna cascade very quickly.
+This is now going to cascade very quickly.

 Newt Gingrich will join us also.

-Hannity tonight, nine o'clock.
+Hannity tonight, 9 o'clock.

 Nine Eastern.

-Well, we needed two eighteen, but okay.
+Well, we needed 218.

-Let me rephrase it.
+Okay, let me rephrase it.

-This powers of the status quo in this town are so strong.
+The powers of the status quo in this town are so strong.

 That is powerful.